aserto-dev/aserto-ruby/README.md

 By default, when computing the policy path, the middleware:
 * converts all slashes to dots
 * converts any character that is not alpha, digit, dot or underscore to underscore
-* converts uppercase characters in the URL path to lowercases
+* converts uppercase characters in the URL path to lowercase

 This behaviour can be overwritten by providing a custom function: